The Law Office Of Michael A. Newland

 If your child is in trouble, the lawyer you hire will have a tremendous impact on your child's options and future.
 Mr. Newland has practiced criminal defense for 36 years, concentrating on juvenile and criminal matters in Hamilton and across Butler County.

-When you hire the firm you get Michael, not passed off to someone else.
+When you hire the firm, you get Mr. Newland, not handed off to an associate.
 He personally handles strategy, negotiations and court appearances, using long-standing relationships with local judges and prosecutors to pursue diversion and other alternatives whenever appropriate.
 Unlike general practice firms, his exclusive focus on criminal defense means dedicated, practical experience directed at protecting your child’s future.

 Protecting The Future Of Your Child